cannsudemir/cannsudemir.github.io/teaching.md

 **Teaching Geology to K-12 students**

-Teaching something to an adult is easier and it's within our comfort zones.
-However, being able to convey information to kindergarten age kids is something else..
-That is where you really experience what teaching is.
+Teaching kindergarten age kids is where you really experience what teaching is.
+Their curiosity inspires me.
+I was very lucky that in 2019 and 2022, I got to experience teaching kindergarten students at Kikker Elementary School in Austin.

 ![Kindergarten 2019](/images/kikker2.jpg)

-Curious eyes are looking at you with excitement and are ready to absorb the knowledge like a sponge.
-I was very lucky that in 2019, I got to experience teaching kindergarten students at Kikker Elementary School in Austin.